Pete Cammock

 To orientate the change process, we began by facilitating a series of codesign workshops

-explicitly orientated to the “balcony” task of defining vision.
-We always opened these
+explicitly orientated to the “balcony” task of clarifying vision.
+We opened these workshops

-workshops with karakia and mindfulness practices to help create a space where people
+with karakia and mindfulness practices to help create a space where people could leave

-could leave their day-to-day demands behind and attend to the bigger-picture work of
+their day-to-day demands behind and attend to the bigger-picture work of vision and

-strategy and change.
-These workshops became more effective as we included front-line
+change.
+These workshops became more effective as we included front-line clinicians and

 Figure 1